Kia Ora! Visit Whakarewarewa!

 Whakarewarewa is a living Māori village where the inhabitants, the Tūhourangi Ngāti Wāhiao people, are descendants of the Polynesian people who arrived in New Zealand about a thousand years ago.

-The tribe has settled here in Whakarewarewa, where the daily practices are centered around the geothermal resources.
-The underground hot water and geothermal energy are used for everything: to cook, to bath and to heat the homes.
-This way of living, exploiting the natural resources, has been practiced since the tribe came to live at Rotorua long ago.
+The tribe has settled here in Whakarewarewa, where the daily practices are centred around geothermal resources.
+The underground hot water and geothermal energy are used for everything: to cook, bath and heat the homes.
+This way of living, exploiting natural resources, has been practised since the tribe came to live at Rotorua long ago.

-Rotorua is one of the absolutely unique geothermal areas in the world with trails along striking natural wonders.
-One of these is the world-famous Pōhutu Geyser which spurts up to twenty times per day – each time up to 30 m (100 ft) into the air.
-It is just one of the signs of the thermal activity going on beneath your feet at Rotorua.
+Rotorua is one of the unique geothermal areas in the world, with trails along striking natural wonders.
+One of these is the world-famous Pōhutu Geyser, which spurts up to twenty times per day – each time up to 30 m (100 ft) into the air.
+It is just one of the signs of the thermal activity beneath your feet at Rotorua.

-From the Pōhutu Geyser lookout in the village you may experience all three geysers: the Pōhutu Geyser, the Prince of Wales Geyser and the Kereru Geyser – located near each other.
-The eruptions take place around a small crystal blue lake ‘The Blueys’.
+From the Pōhutu Geyser lookout in the village, you may experience all three geysers: the Pōhutu Geyser, the Prince of Wales Geyser and the Kereru Geyser – located near each other.
+The eruptions occur around a small crystal blue lake, ‘The Blueys’.

-Our Māori representative and guide lets us know that there were previously 30 geysers in the area, but it changes all the time.
-Some years ago the number was remarkably reduced to 2 – and now there are 3 again!
+Our Māori representative and guide lets us know that there were previously 30 geysers in the area, but it changes constantly.
+Some years ago, remarkably, the number of geysers was reduced to two – now there are three again!

-The area literally seethes with thermal activity: steaming lakes, thermal pools, steam vents and fascinating bubbling mud pools – all with boiling material of different degrees depending on the material.
-You can get a glimpse of the fascinating and wondrous sites by following the established nature trails around the area.
+The area seethes with thermal activity: steaming lakes, thermal pools, steam vents and fascinating bubbling mud pools – all with boiling material of different degrees depending on the material.
+You can catch a glimpse of the spectacular and wondrous sites by following the established nature trails around the area.

-Before showing us around, he teaches us some phrases in the Māori language ‘te reo’. – for instance the well-known and commonly heard phrase kia ora.
-Actually, kia ora has a broader meaning than just ‘hello’, as it is being used today in many contexts.
-This meaning of kia ora has been adopted through the last century as a welcome to visitors – but originally it was a term used to make wishes at the end of something.
-In the native language kia means ‘to be’ and ora means ‘health’ or ‘life’.
+Before showing us around, he teaches us some phrases in the Māori language, ‘te reo’. – for instance, the well-known and commonly heard phrase kia ora.
+Kia ora has a broader meaning than just ‘hello’, as it is used today in many contexts.
+This meaning of kia ora was adopted through the last century as a welcome to visitors – but, originally, it was a term used to make wishes at the end of something.
+In the native language, kia means ‘to be’ and ora means ‘health’ or ‘life’.

-Besides kia ora, we also learn a number of other Māori phrases and terms useful for communicating and relating to Whakarewarewa – and he eagerly asks us to repeat them to make sure they hang on!
+Besides kia ora, we also learn several other Māori phrases and terms helpful for communicating and relating to Whakarewarewa – and he eagerly asks us to repeat them to make sure they hang on!
 Some of the words are long.
 The longest word in ‘te reo’ contains 84 letters!
 However, they sometimes use abbreviations like Whaka for Whakarewarewa.

 New Zealand North Island 8 days